Young-Entrepreneurs-Club/young-entrepreneurs-club.github.io/README.md

 # National Founders Club Website

-A club for people interested in entrepreneurship
+A club for people interested in entrepreneurship.

+Website: nationalfoundersclub.org

 How to start in development
 - Run `npm run dev`